jplhomer/superflare/packages/superflare/docs/file-storage.md

 ---
 title: File Storage
+description: Storing and retrieving files from Cloudflare's R2 storage
 ---

 Superflare provides a simple interface for working with [R2 storage](https://www.cloudflare.com/products/r2/).
 You can use this to store and retrieve files from Cloudflare Workers.